Employment-Based Nonimmigrant Visas

 Representatives of foreign media, press, radio or film qualify for I visas.

-In order to qualify, intra-company transferee applicants must have worked abroad continuously for one year and will be employed by a branch, parent, affiliate, or subsidiary of the same employer in the U.S..
+Intra-company transferee Visa – applicants must have worked abroad continuously for one year and will be employed by a branch, parent, affiliate, or subsidiary of the same employer in the U.S.

 O-1 visas are reserved for individuals with extraordinary abilities in sciences, arts, education, business, or athletics.
-Anyone accompanying an O-1 visa holder to assist them must apply for O-2 visas.
+Anyone accompanying an O-1 visa holder to assist them can apply for O-2 visas.